Copperheads open FCBL season with 10-1 win

 The first 12 outs recorded by Carmichaels were by strikeouts.

-Krause quickly transitioned from the high school team to the FCBL squad.
-The Mikes lost in the PIAA first round to Johnsonburg Monday, 7-2.
+Krause quickly transitioned from his high school team to the FCBL squad.
+The Mikes lost in the PIAA first round to Johnsonburg, 7-3, on Monday, June 7.

 (0) comments